mauricioszabo/lt_parinfer/README.md

 ## Roadmap (probably):

+* Use "input" event of codemirror, not "change", so changes appear instantaneous
+* When removing chars from a name in "paren-mode", reduces indentation of next lines
 * I'm thinking about a "clever-mode", one that would infer if you want to use indent or paren mode and run parinfer with that mode.